Casraw/silica-docker-server/README.md

-# Silica Server Docker Setup
+# Silica Dedicated Server Docker Setup

-This repository provides a Docker setup for running the Silica server on Ubuntu 24.04.
+This repository provides a Docker setup for running the Silica dedicated server on Ubuntu 24.04.
 It uses Docker Compose to simplify the setup and management of the server, allowing you to configure server settings through environment variables.

 ## Table of Contents